pragnyanramtha/lecture/step 3  - Reward.md

 you see there is a time in your life when you know a skill , a concept and there is a time in your life where you don't that.

-and there is no clear path between these two states of being , all it takes is a leap of faith.
+and there is no clear path between these two states, all it takes is a leap of faith.

 [[story]]